- About Us

-This class is a mixed age group and caters for puppies (that cannot attend the puppy course), rescue dogs, or adult dogs with no previous training, and is good for dogs that need to learn to focus on their owner when there are other dogs around.
+This class is a mixed age group and caters for puppies (that cannot attend the puppy course), adolescent dogs, rescue dogs, or adult dogs with no previous training, and is good for dogs that need to learn to focus on their owner when there are other dogs around.

 If you are unable to attend our Puppy Course, or if your puppy was unable to attend puppy training and socialisation classes when he was younger, then the Beginners Class is a good way to give your puppy some training and socialisation in a controlled environment.